aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/canvas-manipulation/transformationsxps/_index.md

 *Pro tip*: Use `CreateColor` with RGB values to match your brand palette.

-### Step 5: Add a New Canvas Without Transformations
+### Step 5: add a new canvas without transformations

 `Canvas` without a transform serves as a baseline element for comparison.
 ```csharp